Minx (comics): Legacy

-Graeme McMillan, for The Hollywood Reporter, wrote, "Minx as a whole was an imprint significantly ahead of its time, with a number of its creators, including [Cecil] Castellucci, Mariko Tamaki, Joelle Jones and Sophie Campbell, finding mainstream comic industry success in the wake of its closure".
+Graeme McMillan, for The Hollywood Reporter, wrote: "Minx as a whole was an imprint significantly ahead of its time, with a number of its creators, including [Cecil] Castellucci, Mariko Tamaki, Joëlle Jones and Sophie Campbell, finding mainstream comic industry success in the wake of its closure".
 Brian Heater, for Publishers Weekly, highlighted that the Minx imprint "targeted at a wholly underserved segment of the comics market: teenage girls.
 It was a bold and laudable creation, but a concept that was also a bit ahead of its time.
 Minx closed shop just over a year after launch.
 But in retrospect, the names on those Minx graphic novels read like a who’s who of comics creators, including such highly regarded artists as Derek Kirk Kim, Mariko Tamaki and Jim Rugg".

 In 2017, Abraham Riesman, for Vulture, highlighted that "up until recently, there was a near-total disconnect between kids and comics.
 Just ten years ago, DC tried to do a young-adult comics line called MINX, but it was shuttered after only a few months" and that the recent shift in audience for graphic novels didn't have to do with either Marvel or DC Comics.
-Riesman wrote that the "shift was the result of decisions made by librarians, teachers, kids’-book publishers, and people born after the year 2000.
+Riesman wrote that the "shift was the result of decisions made by librarians, teachers, kids'-book publishers, and people born after the year 2000.
 Abruptly, the most important sector in the world of sequential art has become graphic novels for young people. [...]
 According to Milton Griepp of comics-industry analysis site ICv2, aggregated annual comics sales across different kinds of retailers for 2016 revealed that more than half of the top-ten comics franchises were ones aimed at kids. [...]
 DC is hiring for a new division targeted at young readers, and has already done a bit of a stealth launch by publishing youth-friendly takes on their fabled characters like Supergirl: Being Super and DC Super Hero Girls: Finals Crisis".

 Timothy Donohoo, for CBR in 2020, compared the failure of the Minx imprint with the success of the more recent DC Ink imprint which also targets the YA audience.
-Donohoo stated: "One of the biggest changes DC has made with DC Ink titles, as opposed to the direction of Minx, is base the current line around familiar DC superhero franchises. [...]
+Donohoo wrote: "One of the biggest changes DC has made with DC Ink titles, as opposed to the direction of Minx, is base the current line around familiar DC superhero franchises. [...]
 The authors behind DC Ink, while typically being first-timers in comics, already have their own fanbases through pre-existing young adult novels.
 This gives them a built-in brand, while also allowing newcomers to bring their writing styles and world views into comics.
 The DC Ink books have also been accessible in everyday stores such as Wal-Mart, a benefit which most regular comic books do not have.
-On the other hand, the Minx titles struggled to be shelved in even dedicated bookstores, as sellers didn’t know whether to place them amongst the comics or the YA section.
+On the other hand, the Minx titles struggled to be shelved in even dedicated bookstores, as sellers didn't know whether to place them amongst the comics or the YA section.
 The current superhero and comic book movie boom had also not quite begun when Minx titles were published".